 Kawalerowicz, Juta.
 “Hotbeds of unrest and extremism: How social context influences political participation in the 21st century: Britain, from rioting to far right party membership.”
 DPhil, University of Oxford, 2015.
 Abstract.

 Tipaldou, Sofia.
 “Russia’s Nationalist-Patriotic Opposition: The Shifting Politics of Right-Wing Contention in Post-Communist Transition.”
-Ph.D., Autonomous University of Barcelona, 2015.
-Full text.
+Ph.D., Universitat Autònoma de Barcelona, 2015.
+Full text and here.

 Verhoeven, Bart L. “The rearguard of freedom: the John Birch Society and the development of modern conservatism in the United States, 1958-1968.”
 Ph.D., University of Nottingham, 2015.
 Full text and here.